- School of Transportation & Natural Resources Technologies

 - More Information about Heavy Construction Equipment Technology: Technician Emphasis

 Students develop the knowledge and skills needed to perform preventative maintenance, diagnose malfunctions, and prescribe corrective action and repair of heavy construction equipment.
+Specific instruction in equipment systems includes engine overhaul, manual transmission repair, chassis maintenance, hydraulic component testing and overhaul, hydrostatic and powershift transmission repair, electrical troubleshooting, electronic controls diagnostics, advanced emission diagnostic and repair and preventative maintenance.
 Additional knowledge is gained in service, sales, and fleet management as it relates to the heavy construction equipment industry.
+Graduates are prepared to take the Motor Vehicle Air-conditioning exam (609).
+Each student must successfully complete an internship.

 Heavy construction equipment dealership technician; mine, quarry, or natural gas industry maintenance technician; technician for contractor or leasing company; field service or sales representative; engine or equipment distributor service representative; service writer; warranty or parts manager; and assistant service manager.